acceleratedscience/openad-model-helm-template/examples/README.md

 # Examples

-### Varied examples for OpenAD models using this helm-chart template
+### Varied examples using this helm-chart template